material-motion-archive/direct-manipulation-swift/README.md

 The `Draggable`, `Pinchable`, and `Rotatable` plans allow a user to move, scale, and rotate a view.
 They each listen for deltas emitted by a gesture recognizer and add them to the target.

-If a view can be dragged then it can often be pinched and rotated too.
+If a view can be dragged then it can sometimes be pinched and rotated too.
 To make this easy, we provide a `DirectlyManipulable` plan.
 It's equivalent to individually adding `Draggable`, `Pinchable`, and `Rotatable` to the same target.

 The collection of `Draggable`, `Pinchable`, `Rotatable`, and `DirectlyManipulable` represent traits that can describe behavior of a target view.
 When any of these traits are added to a view the view's